bookchainio/steem-whitepaper/SteemWhitePaper.md

 <span>r</span><span>0.5</span> <img src="img_the_new_marketplace" alt="image" style="width:50.0%" />

-One of the primary goals of Steem’s reward system is to produce the best discussions on the internet.
+One of the primary goals of Steem's reward system is to produce the best discussions on the internet.
 Each and every year 10% of the market capitalization of Steem is distributed to users submitting, voting on, and discussing content.
 At the size of Bitcoin this could be as much as $1.75 million dollars per day being given to top contributors.

 The actual distribution will depend upon the voting patterns of users, but we suspect that the vast majority of the rewards will be distributed to the most popular content.
 Steem weighs payouts proportional to \\(n^{2}\\) the amount of Steem Power voting for a post.
 In other words, post x would receive a payout proportional to:

       votes[x$]^{2}$ / sum(votes[0...n]$^{2}$)

-Zipf’s Law[^7] is one of those empirical rules that characterize a surprising range of real-world phenomena remarkably well.
+Zipf's Law[^7] is one of those empirical rules that characterize a surprising range of real-world phenomena remarkably well.
 It says that if we order some large collection by size or popularity, the second element in the collection will be about half the measure of the first one, the third one will be about one-third the measure of the first one, and so on.
 In general, the \\(k^{th}\\)-ranked item will measure about 1/k of the first one.

-Taking popularity as a rough measure of value, then the value of each individual item is given by Zipf’s Law.
+Taking popularity as a rough measure of value, then the value of each individual item is given by Zipf's Law.
 That is, if we have a million items, then the most popular 100 will contribute a third of the total value, the next 10,000 another third, and the remaining 989,900 the final third.
 The value of the collection of n items is proportional to log( n ).

 The impact of this voting and payout distribution is to offer large bounties for good content while still rewarding smaller players for their long-tail contribution.

 The economic effect of this is similar to a lottery where people over-estimate their probability of getting votes and thus do more work than the expected value of their reward and thereby maximize the total amount of work performed in service of the community.
-The fact that everyone “wins something” plays on the same psychology that casinos use to keep people gambling.
+The fact that everyone "wins something" plays on the same psychology that casinos use to keep people gambling.
 In other words, small rewards help reinforce the idea that it is possible to earn bigger rewards.

 ### Rewarding Parent Posts